Professor of Hispanic Studies

 Alison's most recent monograph, Embodying Memory in Contemporary Spain, was published by Palgrave Macmillan in April 2014.
 It examines the memory debates that emerged in Spain concerning the Civil War and Franco dictatorship at the turn of the millennium, and analyses a series of novels, films and other cultural works in the light of a turn to human rights discourses and embodied notions of memory.
 Some of the book's arguments were presented at the Screening History lecture series, Ulster Museum/Queen's University Belfast, organized by Dr Fearghal McGarry (podcast).
 With Dr Stewart King (Monash University), Alison has just published a co-edited special issue of the Bulletin of Hispanic Studies (94/8, 2017) on The Future of Memory in Spain, in which she argues for a new, forward-looking approach to memory criticism.

-Alison is currently writing a book on transnational memories of The Disappeared, exploring the ways in which memory debates in some national or regional contexts intersect with and influence those of others.
+Alison is currently writing a monograph on transnational memories of The Disappeared, exploring the ways in which memory debates in some national or regional contexts intersect with and influence those of others.
 In this work she is particularly interested in the role of affect in the transmission of memory concerns, and in the productive capacity of art, literature and film to mediate traumatic and contested pasts beyond the constraints of legal discourses.
 She recently presented some of this research in a seminar on Patricio Guzmán at CSIC, Madrid.
 This work was recently published as 'Memory Beyond the Anthropocene' and 'Remembering the disappeared in Lita Stantic's Un muro de silencio.'
 She is also developing complementary work on the relationship between narrative, history, and the transnational in contemporary Hispanic fiction.